Charlie Taylor (footballer, born 1993)

-Charles James Taylor (born 18 September 1993) is an English professional footballer who plays as a left-back for club West Bromwich Albion, on loan from club Southampton.
-He is a former England U19 international.
+Charles James Taylor (born 18 September 1993) is an English professional footballer who plays as a left-back for club Derby County.

+Taylor is a product of the Leeds United academy and made his professional debut for the club in August 2011.
+He had loan spells with Bradford City, York City, Inverness Caledonian Thistle and Fleetwood Town.
+In 2017, Taylor joined Burnley.
+After making 220 appearances in all competitions for the club, he left Burnley and joined Southampton.
+Taylor spent the 2025–26 season on loan at West Brom.
+In July 2026, he joined Derby County.
+He has represented his country at under-19 level.

 Club career

 Early career

 Born in York, Taylor attended Tadcaster Grammar School and played in the junior teams at Leeds United before signing as a scholar with the club upon leaving school in the summer of 2010.
 During his first year in the youth team, Taylor was a regular for the under-18s, and in the second half of the 2010–11 season established himself in the reserve team, featuring in nine matches.
 While playing for the under-18s against Newcastle United he scored a goal which would be awarded the LFE's 2010–11 Academy & Youth Alliance Goal of the Season in April 2011, with LFE chief executive Alan Sykes describing it as an "incredible strike".

 He capped his first year as a scholar by turning professional after signing a three-year contract at the club in May 2011.
 The length of the contract reflected the club's value of the player with fellow youngsters Alex Cairns and twins Lewis and Nathan Turner earning only one-year deals initially.